Maximo-Rulli/java-fusion/README.md

 It’s not the inverse of a convolution, but it *reverses* the effect in terms of size.
 Instead of reducing spatial dimensions, it expands them.
 It’s how you go from compact latent representations back to full-size outputs.
 Think of it like unpooling with learned parameters.

+For more details checkout this Medium post: https://medium.com/data-science/understand-transposed-convolutions-and-build-your-own-transposed-convolution-layer-from-scratch-4f5d97b2967

 ---

 ## Multithreading